Designing Great Team Goals: Benefits, Key Steps, and Examples

 1. Benefits of Setting Team Goals

-3. How to Set Team Goals, Step by Step
+3. How to Set Team Goals in 6 Steps

 Benefits of Setting Team Goals

-As Peter Hawkins says in Leadership Team Coaching, team goals are more than the sum of group members’ individual goals—they can only be achieved by working collectively.
+• According to Peter Hawkins, thought leader and author of Leadership Team Coaching, team goals are more than the sum of group members’ individual goals—they can only be achieved by working collectively.
 Setting team goals expands what your team can accomplish together.

-As a result, goal-setting plays a big role in enhancing organizational success—especially when you synchronize goals at different levels.
+• According to dozens of studies by Latham and Locke, setting goals increases performance and productivity anywhere from 11 to 25 percent.
 “When employee goals are aligned with organizational priorities and help employees meet changing needs, coordinate with peers and hold themselves accountable, employee performance increases by up to 22%,” Gartner has found.

 Close-up of hands reviewing team goals data